What’s your brand?

 Should you be looking for a significant career transformation or just looking for avenues to continue to grow and accelerate your path?
 We’re here to help!

 Wharton Class of 2022 Essay Analysis

 Wharton's 2019-2020 essays have been released, having kept its core essay questions the same.

 Essay 1: What do you hope to gain professionally from the Wharton MBA?
 (500 words)

 As with any school’s essays, before you start writing this essay, make sure that you’ve taken the time to learn about Wharton’s program.
-Talk with students and alumni (note: aim for recent alumni, as programs change all the time, visit campus (or attend an info session), learn about classes and groups, and even specific professors.
+Talk with students and recent alumni (ideally 1-3 years after they graduate), visit campus (or attend an info session), learn about classes and groups, and even specific professors.

 Other application details

 Click here for school interaction opportunities.

 The online application is expected to be released in mid-July.

 Check out our links to several of school's resources, including blogs, Twitter, Facebook, and LinkedIn.